 project and the clients chose the one you see above.
 It was also

-using 3/16" plate glass.
-This would greatly increase the rainbows
+made using 3/8" (10mm) plate glass instead of the usual 3/16" (5mm) plate glass.
+This would greatly enhance the rainbows

-created by the bevels and projected onto the walls of the staircase.
+created by the beveled glass and projected onto the walls of the staircase.

 upper panel is all bevels and blue glass.
 The lower section is all

 colored glass, with a wispy white glass border below that mimics the

 beveled border above.

 <<< This photo to the left shows the depth of the